 Roach tarps of bait stations provide a no-mess method to control the roaches in your apartment.
 The baits attract the roaches with an enticing chemical smell, and thus they eat the bait and die.

 Further, roach traps employ both a trap and a containment technique to control the roaches.
-Also, the roach trap will injure and contain the roach if it tries to escape if the poison bait does not kill it.
+The roach trap will also injure and contain the roach if it tries to escape if the poison bait does not kill it.

 Bait stations are designed to kill the roach slowly.
 After consuming the bait, the roach carries the poison back to their nest and disperse it to other insects.

 Equally, use the same principle while baiting insects.
-It is important for the foraging worker ants the bait carry the poisonous bait back to the ant nest.
+The foraging worker ants need to bait to carry the poisonous bait back to the ant nest.

 4. Step 3: Sprinkle Boric Acid and Use Roach Sprays.